mitsuhiko/lucumr/2023/12/25/life-and-death-of-open-source.rst

    government, I care the least about China.
 The US and my own one can cause a lot more problems to me.
 If I were to never be able to go to China again, very little in my life would change.

+..
+[2] An earlier version of this blog post stated that the Firmware is no longer Open Source.
+That is actually incorrect and what is no longer open is the controller design.